Treujenn-gaol: Play style

+These series largely correspond to the traditional tonality of central Brittany.
+These scales are more difficult to achieve on a 24-key clarinet.

 Players

-The best-known Breton clarinetists are probably Christian Duro and Erik Marchand, a former member of both Quintet Clarinettes and Gwerz.
+The best-known Breton clarinetists are probably Christian Duro and Érik Marchand, a former member of both Quintet Clarinettes and Gwerz.
 The bands Termajik, Kentan, Darhaou, Tonnerre de Brest, L'Echo, Cabestan and Strobinell also use clarinets.